 - Bee brush- For brushing bees from combs when harvesting honey or at any other time you need to remove bees.
 You can improvise by using a feather.

-Bee keeping in Kenya remain underexploited and threatened by various risks such as droughts, pests and little or no access to modern harvesting and processing.
+Beekeeping in Kenya remains underexploited and threatened by various risks such as droughts, pests, and little or no access to modern harvesting and processing.
 As a willing investor, you can make money in beekeeping by not farming the insects but offering products and services.
 We have summarized the best opportunities below.

 Beekeeping Equipment supplier

 Maker, broker, or distributor for following products with indicative retail prices in Ksh.